zubayer-zidhan/amc-docs/api_documentation.md

 - [WarrantyScopes Controller](#warrantyscopes-controller)
   - [Get the list of all scopes covered under "Warranty".](#get-the-list-of-all-scopes-covered-under-warranty)

+For using all of the API end-points except (login), JSON Web Token(JWT) is required for authorization.

 # Authentication Controller
-The auth api end-points are open for all.
-No JWT tokens required.
+This auth api end-points is accessible only by admin level users.
 ## Register new users

 **Endpoint URL:** `/api/v1/auth/register`